Alabama Legislative Act 1965-833 established the State Employees’ Insurance Board

 The SEIB contracts with third parties to carry out various functions of the SEHIP

 and the LGHIP.
 Contracts are awarded by the SEIB after a competitive, nationwide

 bid process.
-The SEIB currently contracts with the following entities:
+The SEIB currently contracts with Blue Cross Blue Shield of Alabama (BCBS)

-Among others, Blue cross also performs the following functions:
+Among others, BCBS also performs the following functions:

 The Flexible Employees’ Benefit Board (FEBB) administers the Flexible Employees’